followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/50 Selection/20 API/8 Clear Selection Settings.md

 Call the [deselectRows(keys)](/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#deselectRowskeys) method to clear the selection of specific rows.
+With the non-recursive selection, one key deselects one row; with [recursive](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/selection/#recursive) - a row with its nested rows.

 ---
 ##### jQuery